 Owning a restaurant is an understandable dream.
 Who doesn’t want to be the brains behind one of your area’s hottest eateries, delivering joy in the form of delicious dinners or buzzy cocktails?

 On the other hand, getting a restaurant started is a difficult endeavor: A little more than half of all hospitality businesses fail within the first three years.
+Whether you’re opening a brewery or a little taco joint, you are certain to face obstacles in your endeavors.
 So maybe the move is to identify a hit restaurant and make them an offer they can’t refuse.

 If you want to buy a restaurant and make it your own, you may need to consider help in the form of financing.
 Taking out a loan to help cover the cost of the purchase, as well as for working capital, renovations, or expansion is a common maneuver—but it does require thoughtful planning and consideration.

 Here are nine things to consider before you move ahead with business financing to buy a restaurant:

 When you’re starting or buying a restaurant, you need a business plan that outlines your objectives and how you plan to get there.

 Not only will this document help you strategize your way towards paying down your loan and creating an economically viable restaurant, but in many cases, a written business plan is required when applying for funds.
 Get ahead of the curve and make this your first step before you even seek financing.